nanoy42/dinomail/docs/source/linking.rst

     concat('*:bytes=', quota) AS quota_rule, \
     '/var/vmail/%d/%n' AS home, \
     5000 AS uid, 5000 AS gid \
-    FROM dinomail_virtualuser WHERE email='%u'
+    FROM core_virtualuser WHERE email='%u'
-    password_query = SELECT password FROM dinomail_virtualuser WHERE email='%u'
+    password_query = SELECT password FROM core_virtualuser WHERE email='%u'
-    iterate_query = SELECT email AS user FROM dinomail_virtualuser
+    iterate_query = SELECT email AS user FROM core_virtualuser